JeremyPike/intermediate-image-analysis/README.md

 # Summary:

-This course will cover common image analysis problems including deconvolution, segmentation, tracking and colocalization analysis.
-Graphical programming and scripting for workflow automation will also be introduced.
-The course will focus on practical sessions using leading open source software.
+This course will cover common image analysis problems including deconvolution, denoising, segmentation, tracking and colocalization analysis.
+The course will focus on practical sessions using leading open source software.Please see the [Course website](https://jeremypike.github.io/intermediate-image-analysis/) for more information.